Home | Who We Are | What We Support | Library | Events | Donations | Store

 In July 2008 during our gathering with Q'ero paq'os and community leaders, immediately after a despacho ceremony, we asked what we could offer the Q'ero Nation in ayni for all they had shared with us over the years.*

-They asked us to help them build a school in the Q'ero village of Cochamoca by providing materials and initial support.
+They asked us to help them build a school in the Q'ero village of Ccochomocco by providing materials and initial support.
 Because the nearest school is three hours away over very rough terrain, none of the children have gone to school.
 The Peruvian government offers the Q'ero Nation little to no support and they have no funds to accomplish this on their own.

 Q'ero leaders were very clear that they did not want a mestizo school built of concrete blocks, but one resembling their own traditional stone dwellings.
 Hence, they were to construct the school.
 Our part was to raise funds to provide such materials as windows, doors, stoves, whatever is not available on site.
 Benches, desks and school supplies were required, as was a teacher with a curriculum that honors their culture.
-We intended to assist them in maintaining supplies and the teacher's salary during the early phase — until cottage industries the Q'ero of Cochamoco could develop to support the ongoing expenses of the school and be self-sufficient.
+We intended to assist them in maintaining supplies and the teacher's salary during the early phase — until cottage industries the Q'ero of Ccochomocco could develop to support the ongoing expenses of the school and be self-sufficient.

 During our May-June 2009 Peru Program we finalized the agreements to assist our Q'ero friends in building their school and began funding this project.